Corzina/DTD-donation/README.md

 3) To reproduce the study, then run:

-3.1. .../DTD-donation/Study 1/Scripts/Analysis_script.Rmd - do not forget to adjust input paths, keeping in mind that you have uploaded repository correctly.
+3.1. .../DTD-donation/Study 1/Scripts/Analysis_script.Rmd - do not forget to adjust input paths.

 4) Postprocessing is by default done in the end of presented scripts.
 As a result, outputing tables are saved and provided to the reader.